james-chapmanhhlg/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine the most important tasks to complete, as these will have the greatest impact on your project.
 Next, break down each task into smaller, manageable steps, which will make it easier to stay focused and avoid feeling overwhelmed.

 To plan time effectively, use a scheduling tool or calendar to block off time for each tasks.
 Allocate time based on the complexity and importance of each step.
 By scheduling your day in this way, you will be less likely to waste time on unimportant tasks and more likely focus on what really matters.
 Additionally, don't be afraid to ask for help or delegate tasks when necessary.
 Collaboration can often lead to more innovative solutions and a faster completion time.

+# 2024-03-07
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive for clarity and simplicity in your solutions.
+Complex code may demonstrate intricate problem-solving skills but often leads to more bugs, maintenance nightmares, and difficulty for others to understand.
+Always remember that code is read far more than it is written, hence invest in making it readable and maintainable.
+Continuously refactor and aim to write clean code that expresses its intent clearly."

+"In addition, 'Premature optimization is the root of all evil.' - Donald Knuth.
+Focus on writing correct, working code first, then optimize if and where necessary, guided by data and profiling results, rather than speculative assumptions about performance bottlenecks."